emerconnelly/sysadmin/powershell-scripts/Remove-Basic365EmailAuthenticationProtocols/README.md

 # About

-This script disables **ALL** basic authentication protocols for every mailbox in your Microsoft 365 tenant.
+This script disables **ALL** basic authentication protocols for every mailbox in a Microsoft 365 tenant.
 ![alt text](screenshot1.png)

-Disabling these basic auth protocols will substantially improve your security posturing.
+Disabling these basic auth protocols will substantially improve security posturing.

 BE CAREFUL -- analyze Azure sign-in logs before taking any actions.
 If you find accounts using these, selectively enable protocls per-account and find a modern auth solution.